 A vibrant learning experience

-You’ll be taught by influential researchers and published authors whose work is shaping the debate about the future of education.
-They conduct research spanning everything from cultural diversity to online learning, inclusive practice to the role of pastoral care in education.
+You will be taught by influential researchers and published authors whose work is shaping the debate about the future of education.
+Their research in education includes topics such as inclusion, diversity, social equality, online learning and pastoral care in primary, secondary and higher education.